This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Wash your hands

-What can I do to decrease perineal pain?
+What can I do to decrease perineal swelling and pain?

-- Medicine spray, wipes, or pads: Healthcare providers may give you a medicine spray or wipes soaked with numbing medicine to decrease the pain.
+- Use medicine spray, wipes, or pads as directed.
+Healthcare providers may give you a medicine spray or wipes soaked with numbing medicine to decrease the pain.
 Pads that contain an herb called witch hazel may also help reduce pain.
 Use these after perineal care or a sitz bath.

 When should I contact my healthcare provider?